OpenModelica/OpenModelica/doc/UsersGuide/source/OM_DOWithAnnotations.rst

 to the one at t=0 (otherwise it is easy to have zero consumption: just keep the Internal Combustion Engine OFF all the time!)

-For simplicity’s sake, the propulsion power, in this simple example is taken as being a sine wave plus an offset (needed to make the average positive).
+For simplicity's sake, the propulsion power, in this simple example is taken as being a sine wave plus an offset (needed to make the average positive).
 When the power is positive the wheels transfer power to the road, when negative they recover it (storing it into the battery).